starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 - For 16GB RAM: 24GB swap
 - For 32GB RAM: 8GB swap

+> [!tip]
-More swap should be configured if you intend to run background applications while playing the game.
+> More swap should be configured if you intend to run background applications while playing the game.

 ## Picom/Compton Compositors